google/flexbox-layout/README.md

 * __layout_minWidth__ / __layout_minHeight__ (dimension)
   * These attributes impose minimum size constraints for the children of FlexboxLayout.
-  A child view won't be shrank less than the value of these attributes (varies based on the `flexDirection` attribute as to which attribute imposes the size constraint along the main axis) regardless of the `layout_flexShrink` attribute.
+  A child view won't shrink less than the value of these attributes (varies based on the `flexDirection` attribute as to which attribute imposes the size constraint along the main axis) regardless of the `layout_flexShrink` attribute.